Resources

 Any participant found to have liposuction performed during the contest; found to be using steroids or illegal substances; or found to be receiving a medical weight loss intervention will be ineligible for grand prizes.

 Participants are eligible to receive two InBody Scans (one at the start of the program and one at the completion) as part of the FitTripRx program.
-This excludes the Midway InBody Scan; however participants may choose to do the Midway InBody Scan for an additional fee.
-Midway testing does not factor into scoring.
 Final measurements must be completed at the end of the 12-week period (+/- 24 hours) from measure in date.
 Participants unable to make scheduled measure-out dates are still eligible IF they measure out early.
 Participants choosing not to measure out will be ineligible for grand prizes.

 We reserve the right to cancel FitTripRx at any time.
 In the event of cancellation, registration fees will be refunded, unless the final InBody Scan has been completed.